virtual-world-framework/vwf/docs/install.md

 Accept the default settings, except for:

-Set **Root Directory** to C:\Cygwin (with a capital C) if you’re a pedant like me and want it to look right among the other top-level directories.
+Set **Root Directory** to C:\Cygwin (with a capital C) if you're a pedant like me and want it to look right among the other top-level directories.

 *	Consider changing **Local Package Directory** to your browser downloads folder to avoid cluttering your desktop.
 *   If connected to the LMI, for **Select Your Internet Connection**, choose *Use Internet Explorer Proxy Settings*.